KULeuven-Diepenbeek/course_hwswcodesign/content/10_compiling/12_compiling_bare_metal.md

 ## Bare metal
 Bare metal programming is writing software that is *not running on an Operating System (OS)*.
 You probably have done this (maybe unknowingly) while programming an Arduino or another microprocessor.
 Running without an OS has one major disadvantage: there is no OS.
 This implies that everything a programmer needs, has to be provided.
-In the C-example of the previous section, two functions have been used: ```print_hex(x, y);``` and ```print_chr(x);```.
-Code for these functions has to be provided too.
+In the C-example of the previous section, one more function has been used: ```print_hex(x, y);```.
+Code for this function has to be provided too.

 {{% multiHcolumn %}}
 {{% column %}}